MichaelCurrin/dev-resources/resources/tools/static-site-generators.md

     - There's a free mode for one site only I think.
     - I don't think you can run GitBook standalone (such as a locally).
 It is has a level of paid service.
     - You can optionally connect your site to GitHub for editing and backup.
-    - Alterntives
+    - Alternatives
         - Consider mdBook which is a more flexible open source solution which is meant to look like GitBook.
         - See MkDocs - it has a [themes](https://github.com/mkdocs/mkdocs/wiki/MkDocs-Themes) section in the Wiki which has a GitBook-style theme.
 See the [preview](https://lramage.gitlab.io/mkdocs-gitbook-theme/).
 - [Daux](https://daux.io/)
 - [Gollum](https://github.com/gollum/gollum)